SoK: On the Survivability of Backdoor Attacks on Unconstrained Face Recognition Systems: Background

-A common injection method is targeted data poisoning~\cite{carlini2024poisoningwebscaletrainingdatasets}, where a fraction of a training dataset is modified to contain the malicioustrigger patterns.
-The resulting model learns both its primary task and the covert backdoor objective.
+\aclp{ba} compromise \acp{dnn} by embedding them with hidden malicious behaviors, typically during training~\cite{canMLBeSecure2006,Li2020BackdoorLA}.
+At inference, this behavior is activated by altering an input with a carefully-crafted perturbation called a \textbf{trigger}~\cite{wu2024attacksadversarialmachinelearning}.
+Triggers are typically patch-based or diffuse (in an entire image), injected in digital or physical space~\cite{Li2020BackdoorLA}.
+In \aclp{frs}, triggers are generally fixed patterns although some adaptive ones have also been tried in classification contexts~\cite{qlrFrsSurvey2024}.
+A common injection method is targeted data poisoning~\cite{carlini2024poisoningwebscaletrainingdatasets}, where a fraction of a training dataset is modified to contain the malicious trigger patterns.
+The resulting model ends up learning both its primary task and the covert backdoor objective.